MAS-Bench: A Unified Benchmark for Shortcut-Augmented Hybrid Mobile GUI Agents: Abstract

 \section{Abstract}

-To enhance the efficiency of GUI agents on various platforms like smartphones and computers, a hybrid paradigm that combines flexible GUI operations with efficient shortcuts (e.g., API, deep links) is emerging as a promising direction.
-However, a framework for systematically benchmarking these hybrid agents is still underexplored.
-To take the first step in bridging this gap, we introduce \textbf{MAS-Bench}, a benchmark that pioneers the evaluation of GUI-shortcut hybrid agents with a specific focus on the mobile domain.
+Shortcuts such as APIs and deep-links have emerged as efficient complements to flexible GUI operations, fostering a promising hybrid paradigm for MLLM-based mobile automation.
+However, systematic evaluation of GUI–shortcut hybrid agents remains largely underexplored.
+To bridge this gap, we introduce \textbf{MAS-Bench}, a benchmark that pioneers the evaluation of GUI-shortcut hybrid agents with a specific focus on the mobile domain.
 Beyond merely using predefined shortcuts, MAS-Bench assesses an agent's capability to \textit{autonomously generate} shortcuts by discovering and creating reusable, low-cost workflows.
-It features 139 complex tasks across 11 real-world applications, a knowledge base of 88 predefined shortcuts (APIs, deep-links, RPA scripts), and 7 evaluation metrics.
-The tasks are designed to be solvable via GUI-only operations, but can be significantly accelerated by intelligently embedding shortcuts.
-Experiments show that hybrid agents achieve significantly higher success rates and efficiency than their GUI-only counterparts.
-This result also demonstrates the effectiveness of our method for evaluating an agent's shortcut generation capabilities.
-MAS-Bench fills a critical evaluation gap, providing a foundational platform for future advancements in creating more efficient and robust intelligent agents.
-The project page is available at \url{https://pengxiang-zhao.github.io/MAS-Bench}.
+It features 139 complex tasks across 11 real-world applications, a knowledge base of 88 predefined shortcuts (APIs, deep-links, RPA scripts), and 9 evaluation metrics.
+Experiments demonstrate that hybrid agents achieve up to 68.3\% success rate and 39\% greater execution efficiency than GUI-only counterparts.
+Furthermore, our evaluation framework effectively reveals the quality gap between predefined and agent-generated shortcuts, validating its capability to assess shortcut generation methods.
+MAS-Bench addresses the lack of systematic benchmarks for GUI-shortcut hybrid mobile agents, providing a foundational platform for future advancements in creating more efficient and robust intelligent agents.
+Project page: \url{https://pengxiang-zhao.github.io/MAS-Bench}.